MicroEJ/docs/PlatformDeveloperGuide/systemView.rst

 1. Download and install SystemView: http://segger.com/downloads/systemview/.
 2. Apply SystemView for FreeRTOS patch as described in documentation (https://www.segger.com/downloads/jlink/UM08027); patch is available in installation folder ``SEGGER\SystemView\Src\Sample\FreeRTOSVxx``.
 3. Add ``SEGGER\SystemView\Src\Sample\FreeRTOSVxx\Config\SEGGER_SYSVIEW_Config_FreeRTOS.c`` in your BSP.
-4. Add SystemView for MicroEJ CCO files in your BSP: ``com.microej.clibrary.thirdparty.systemview-1.3.0`` (or check the differences between pre-installed SystemView and CCO files)
+4. Add SystemView for MicroEJ CCO files in your BSP: ``com.microej.clibrary.thirdparty.systemview-x.y.z`` (or check the differences between pre-installed SystemView and CCO files)
-5. Add SystemView for MicroEJ for FreeRTOS CCO files in your BSP: ``com.microej.clibrary.thirdparty.systemview-freertosxx-1.1.0`` (or check the differences between pre-installed SystemView and CCO files)
+5. Add SystemView for MicroEJ for FreeRTOS CCO files in your BSP: ``com.microej.clibrary.thirdparty.systemview-freertosxx-x.y.z`` (or check the differences between pre-installed SystemView and CCO files)
 6. Install the implementation of MicroJvm monitoring over SystemView by adding CCO files in your BSP: ``com.microej.clibrary.llimpl.trace-systemview-2.1.0``
 7. Make FreeRTOS compatible with SystemView: open  ``FreeRTOSConfig.h`` and: